 For a start, since the model for log-determinant is additive and homoskedastic,

-log-determinant images may be better naturally suited for gray-level digital images.
+log-determinant images may be better naturally suited for gray-level digital images,

 specifically for evaluation of statistical estimators,

-It is both important and convinient to investigate the estimators' error / residual image. %plays an important role.
+It is both important and convenient to investigate the estimators' error / residual image. %plays an important role.

 For future further analysis, the residual is defined here as the distance between the log-determinants of the filtered outputs and the original input.